saaapphy/lua-heroism/CONTRIBUTING.md

 ## Reporting Bugs

 1. **Check for existing issues:** Before reporting a new bug, please check the issues to see if it has already been reported.
-2. **Open a new issue:** If the bug hasn't been reported yet, open a new issue.
+2. **Open a new issue:** If the bug hasn't been reported yet, open a new [issue](https://github.com/saaapphy/lua-heroism/issues).
 Please be as detailed as possible when describing where the bug is or how to reproduce it.

 ## How to Suggest Features

-Check for existing feature requests first: Before suggesting a new feature, please check the issues to see if it has already been suggested.
+1. **Check for existing feature requests:** Before suggesting a new feature, please check the issues to see if it has already been suggested.
-Open a new feature request: If the feature hasn't been suggested yet, feel free to open a new issue.
+2. **Open a new feature request:** If the feature hasn't been suggested yet, feel free to open a new [issue](https://github.com/saaapphy/lua-heroism/issues).
 Provide a detailed description of the feature or change and how it could benefit the game in the specific area you are targeting or the game in general.

 ## How to Contribute Code